fisodd/www-fisodd-com/content/post/right-place.rst

    Our work in the performance teams was dependent upon the depth of our relationships across many facets of product development.
-   It was not uncommon for a day to start at one end with a debate about optimal cache organizations, followed by debugging copy-avoidance changes, before sitting down to find budget to purchase another hundred systems to expand our load generators, ahead of an evening presentation regarding how much to rewrite the advertising plans because of recent performance breakthroughs
+   It was not uncommon for one day to run through many different issues, such as a morning debate about tweaking cache organizations, followed by debugging new copy-avoidance kernel features, before sitting down to rework budgets to purchase another hundred systems to expand our test infrastructure, ahead of an evening presentation regarding how much to rewrite the advertising plans because of recent performance breakthroughs
-   |--| a very tight loop between the technical details of implementation
+   |--| a very tight loop between the nitty-gritty details of implementation
    and the realities of what were the differences that customers would pay for.
-   The range of materials in these sessions was mind-stretching, but the ability to witness both cause and effect across a large business was inspiring.
+   The range of materials in these sessions was mind-stretching, but it was powerfully inspiring to witness both cause and effect across a billion-dollar business.

 By the time the
 `"dot com bubble" <https://en.wikipedia.org/wiki/Dot-com_bubble>`__